Image Matching Filtering and Refinement by Planes and Beyond

 A minimum number $c_{\min}=50$ of RANSAC loop iterations is required besides the max number of iterations $c_{\max}=2000$.
 In addition, a minimum hypothesis sampled model

 is discarded if the distance within the keypoints in one of the images is less than the relaxed threshold $t_l$, i.e. it must hold

-Furthermore, being $\mathrm{H}$ the corresponding homography derived by the normalized 8-point algorithm~\cite{multiview}, the smaller singular value found by solving through SVD the $8\times9$ homogeneous system must be relatively greater than zero for a stable solution not close to degeneracy.
+Furthermore, being $\mathrm{H}$ the corresponding homography derived by the normalized Direct Linear Transform (DLT) algorithm~\cite{multiview}, the smaller singular value found by solving through SVD the $8\times9$ homogeneous system must be relatively greater than zero for a stable solution not close to degeneracy.
 According to these observations, the minimum singular value is constrained to be greater than 0.05.
 Note that an absolute threshold is feasible since data are normalized before SVD.

 Next, matches in $\mathcal{S}$ must satisfy quasi-affinity with respect to the derived homography $\mathrm{H}$.
-This can be verified by checking that the sign of the last coordinate of the reprojection $\mathrm{H}\mathbf{s}_{1i}$ in non-normalized homogenous coordinates are the same for $1\leq i\leq 4$, i.e. for all the four keypoint in the first image.
-This can be expressed as
+This can be verified by checking that the sign of the last coordinate of the reprojection $\mathrm{H}\mathbf{s}_{1i}$ in non-normalized homogenous coordinates is the same for $1\leq i\leq 4$, i.e. for all the four keypoint in the first image.
+This constraint can be expressed as

 where $[\mathbf{x}]_3$ denotes the third and last vector element of the point $\mathbf{x}$ in non-normalized homogeneous coordinates.
 Following the above discussion, the quasi-affine set of matches $\mathcal{Q}^\mathcal{M}_\mathrm{H}$ in Eq.~\ref{full_inliers} is formally defined as